svm-suite/svm-suite.github.io/README.md

 ## D. compute-stateful.svm

-In computing theory, there are two mainstream branches of programming systems: declarative and imperative.
-Declarative branches typically abstract from states, providing optimized structures for other forms of computations.
-However, sometimes, when we may find dealing with states the best thing to do, imperative branches may take a place because dealing with states is what they do the best.
+In computing theory, there are two mainstream branches of programming paradigms: declarative and imperative.
+Declarative programming typically abstracts from states, providing optimized structures for other forms of computations.
+However, sometimes, when dealing with states seems the most natural thing to do, imperative programming may be a very good fit because dealing with states is what it does the best. *Compute-stateful.svm* belongs into the category of imperative programming paradigm.

 *Compute-stateful.svm* is a service virtual machine providing computing data using state operations.
-Programs written in this service resemble a sort of finite state machine.
+Programs written in this service virtual machine resemble a sort of finite state machine.
 Programs are composed of a series of only one kind of statement which performs a discrete compute step in a process of computation.
 Each statement quotes the current step of the program execution, and points to the next step in execution, thus the order of statements is not relevant.
 Also, each step may input from or output to some memory cell, thus carrying on the computation.

 Finite state machines which *compute-stateful.svm* appearance is based on, can perform various tasks like driving vending machines, elevators, traffic lights, combination locks, and many others.
 The  limitations of finite state machines to perform only a subset of all possible tasks is surpassed by introducing reading from and writing to arbitrary memory cells during program execution.
 This places *compute-stateful.svm* model of computation side by side with Turing machines model which is known to be the most expressive model of computation.

 ### 1. theoretical background

-*Compute-stateful.svm* service combines a kind of deterministic [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) model with memory cell assignment and pattern matching.
-A program running by this service can be in exactly one of a finite number of states at any given time.
-The program begins with the `start` state, changes its state during execution, and finally ends with the `stop` state.
+*Compute-stateful.svm* service virtual machine combines a kind of deterministic [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) model with memory cell assignment and pattern matching.
+A program running in this service virtual machine can be in exactly one of a finite number of states at any given time.
+The program begins with the `start` state, changes its state in controlled manner during the execution, and finally ends with the `stop` state.
 As the state changes, the program inputs from and outputs to given temporary or permanent memory cells, thus computing new memory data when the current memory data matches the given pattern.

 It is possible to draw a directed graph by connecting nodes representing the states, while lines between nodes associate to arbitrary memory cell input and output.
-Specific nodes may also connect in a cyclic manner, thus forming loops controlled by memory cell inputs.
-As a measure of its completeness, this computing model is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), meaning that it can carry on any kind of computations known to us.
+Specific nodes may also connect in a cyclic manner, thus forming loops controlled by variable memory cells.

+As a measure of its completeness, the computing model used in *compute-stateful.svm* is [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), meaning that it can carry on any kind of computations known to us.

 #### 1.1. syntax